-Support structure generation – If the design is to be made by 3D printing, then the technician needs to study the build orientation, support structure placement, surface adhesion type.
+- Support structure generation – If the design is to be made by 3D printing, then the technician needs to study the build orientation, support structure placement, and surface adhesion type.
 Printing layers are generated by the slicing software which generates the virtual manufacturing model with tool paths.
-Manufacturing related parameters and specific instruction settings are added to the manufacturing model.
+Manufacturing-related parameters and specific instruction settings are added to the manufacturing model.

-Digital fabrication – Manufacturing simulations are done on the digital part before sending the data to the machine.
-Virtual tool paths are generated, build orientation and tool movements are analyzed by the technician.
+- Digital fabrication – Manufacturing simulations are done on the digital part before sending the data to the machine.
+Virtual tool paths are generated and build orientation and tool movements are analyzed by the technician.
 If needed, the design is modified to suit manufacturing requirements based on the simulation feedback.
 Special settings related to the manufacturing needs are added to the simulation file.
-When all the simulation related activates are completed, then the file is exported in machine-readable codes or directly uploaded by the software to the target machine.
+When all the simulation-related activities are completed, then the file is exported in machine-readable codes or directly uploaded by the software to the target machine.

 Digital thread: Digital manufacturing workflow